dvos-tools/eventbus/README.md

 # Unity EventBus

-A high-performance event bus system for Unity with automatic thread management.
+A high-performance event bus system for Unity 6 with automatic thread management and flexible dispatcher support.

 ## Installation